Tom Tribone: Business career

 These original projects marked the beginnings of the Independent Power Industry and formed the model later followed by the Renewable Energy sector.
 Much of the commercial and financial structure of these industries is rooted in this formative work.
 Tribone has originated and executed many of these large, path-finding transactions in both the United States and in major emerging markets, such as Mexico, Brazil, India and China.

 Overseas, he completed the first direct foreign investment in Brazil’s energy sector after the full restoration of democracy and the election of Fernando Henrique Cardoso as President in the 1990s.
 He led transactions to open foreign energy markets, such as the first private power plant in Mexico and the first bilateral treaty between Brazil and Argentina for a natural gas pipeline.
 Activities like this and others, such as a power company dedicated to China, helped develop the concept of a global electric power industry.
-In China, Tribone is also involved in bringing an efficient, environmentally friendly road-building technology developed in the United States, asphalt-rubber, to China for the first time.
+In China, Tribone was involved in bringing an efficient, environmentally friendly road-building technology developed in the United States, asphalt-rubber, to China for the first time.